← Back to 史記

 宿使 輿 使

-In the twelfth year, initially Kong Yu Wen Zi married the crown prince Kuai Kui's sister and she gave birth to Pei.
-The Kong clan's attendant Hun Liang Fu was beautiful and good.
-Kong Wen Zi died, and Liang Fu had relations with Pei's mother.
-The crown prince was in Su.
-Pei's mother sent Liang Fu to the crown prince.
+In the twelfth year, initially Kong Yuwen Zi married the crown prince Kuai Kui's sister, and she gave birth to Pei.
+Hun Liangfu, an attendant of the Kong clan, was handsome and capable.
+After Kong Wenzi died, Liangfu had relations with Pei’s mother.
+The crown prince was in Su, so Pei’s mother sent Liangfu to him.
 The crown prince spoke with Liang Fu, saying: 'If you are able to enter my state, I will repay you with riding in a xuan carriage, exempt you from three deaths, and give you anything.'
 He made an alliance with him and promised to make Pei's mother his wife.
-In the leap month, Liang Fu entered with the crown prince and resided in the Kong clan's outer garden.
+In the leap month, Liangfu entered with the crown prince and stayed in the outer garden of the Kong clan.
 At dusk, the two people covered themselves with clothes and rode.
 The eunuch Luo drove, and they went to the Kong clan.
-The Kong clan's elder Luan Ning asked him, and he called the marriage concubine to tell him.
-They then entered and went to the Bo Ji clan.
-Having eaten, Pei's mother held a ge spear and went first.
-The crown prince, with five armored men and carrying Xi, followed them.
-Bo Ji coerced Pei at the toilet and forced him to ally.
+The Kong clan's elder Luan Ning questioned him, and he claimed that she was a marriage-related concubine and told him so.
+They then entered and went to the Boji clan.
+After the meal, Pei’s mother took a ge spear and went first.
+The crown prince followed with five armored men, carrying Xi with him.
+Bo Ji coerced Pei at the privy and forced him to enter an alliance.
 They then coerced him to ascend the tower.
 Luan Ning was about to drink wine.
 The roast was not ready when he heard of the chaos and had someone tell Zhong You.
-He summoned protection and harnessed the chariot.
-They circulated wine and ate roast, and served Duke Chu Zhe who fled to Lu.
+He summoned guards and harnessed the chariot.
+They passed around wine and roast, and escorted Duke Chu Zhe as he fled to Lu.

 36